vic-ma/howtodismantle.github.io/_posts/2025-09-16-Because-Nobody-Loves-MI05-How-to-handle-SAP-Inventory.md

 ## The Peakboard application

+Now, let's build the Peakboard application.
+To create the UI, we add a couple of simple controls onto the canvas:
+* A text box for the inventory number.
+* A text box for the fiscal year.
+* A button to load the document, based on the inventory number and fiscal year that the user entered.

+Once the document is loaded, the user enters the updated inventory counts.
+Then, they press a submit button to send the new data back to SAP.

-For the UI part we place a couple of simple controls on the Peakboard canvas.
-At the top the user enters the inventory number and the fiscal year.
+* At the top, the user enters the inventory number and the fiscal year.
 After loading the document the user types the counts into the list and then presses a button to submit everything back to SAP.

 In the center there's a styled list showing all the line items from the inventory document.
 It makes the data easy to scan and provides a familiar layout for warehouse staff.